interTwin-eu/itwinai/docs/getting_started_with_itwinai.rst

 Setup
 +++++

-First, from the root of this `repository <https://github.com/interTwin-eu/itwinai/tree/distributed-strategy-launcher>`_, build the environment containing pytorch, horovod and deepspeed.
+First, from the root of `this repository <https://github.com/interTwin-eu/itwinai/tree/distributed-strategy-launcher>`_, build the environment containing pytorch, horovod, and deepspeed.
 You can try with:

 .. code-block:: bash

-    # Creates a Python venv called envAI_hdfml
+    # Creates a Python environment called envAI_hdfml
     make torch-gpu-jsc

 Distributed training
 ++++++++++++++++++++

-Each distributed strategy has its own SLURM job script, which should be used to run it:
+ Each distributed strategy is described with a SLURM job script used to run that strategy.

-If you want to distribute the code in `train.py` with **torch DDP**, run from terminal:
+So if you want to distribute the code in `train.py` with, for example, **torch DDP**, run from terminal:

 .. code-block:: bash

     sbatch ddp_slurm.sh

-If you want to distribute the code in `train.py` with **DeepSpeed**, run from terminal:
+Similarly, if you want to distribute the code in `train.py` with **DeepSpeed**, run from terminal:

 .. code-block:: bash

     sbatch deepspeed_slurm.sh

-If you want to distribute the code in `train.py` with **Horovod**, run from terminal:
+To distribute the code in `train.py` with **Horovod**, run from terminal:

 .. code-block:: bash

     sbatch hvd_slurm.sh

-You can run all of them with:
+Finally, you can run all of them with:

 .. code-block:: bash